 It’s hard to be objective in saying how my style has changed.
-I always feel that each project is different, but then people do tell me that all my work has a a particular feel and look to it.
+I always feel that each project is different, but then people do tell me that all my work has a particular feel and look to it.
 I guess it’s a good thing.
-I still feel I’m in somewhat of an experimental stage, trying new things with each new job, I’m just hoping that the further I go the more people will allow me do exactly what I envision for a project in the first place.
+I still feel I’m in somewhat of an experimental stage, trying new things with each new job, I’m just hoping that the further I go the more people will allow me to do exactly what I envision for a project in the first place.

 Walk This Way has echoes of an extended sports brand promo, but one shot with girls from the scary side of town.
 What was your pitch for the video and how did that develop?

 First of all MØ is awesome.
 I loved her album even before I got the brief.
 I was really adamant that I didn’t want the video to detract attention away from her, which would be difficult anyway as she has this incredible presence on screen.
 She is totally badass and I wanted to capture that rebellious energy about her.
 My thinking behind the brief was to set it within that world of an Eastern European school, with her being the leader of this group of girls that are full of attitude.
 We see them get tired of doing the same boring routines over and over to the point at which they rebel against their environment.
 I guess it had a slightly political element to it.
 Having grown up in Eastern Europe that’s something that was very evocative for me.